Nail Your Novel

 GIVEAWAY: Tabitha has signed print editions on offer for the three most interesting comments.
 If you enjoy her post, let her know!

-authors, award-winning author, awards, bipolar disorder, deepen your story, entertainment, fiction, Fix and Finish With Confidence, how to write a book, how to write a novel, ideas, incest, inspiration, musicians, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, publishing, Royal Academy of Music, Roz Morris, Tabitha Suzuma, teenage protagonist, teenagers, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing to music
+authors, award-winning author, awards, bipolar disorder, deepen your story, fiction, how to write a book, how to write a novel, incest, inspiration, musicians, My Memories of a Future Life, publishing, Royal Academy of Music, Roz Morris, Tabitha Suzuma, teenage protagonist, teenagers, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music